Vietnam.vn - Nền tảng quảng bá Việt Nam

 Two months later, another 35 elephants died in similar circumstances in northwestern Zimbabwe.

-At the time, Botswana officials suspected the deaths were caused by an unidentified bacterial toxin, but no further details were released to explain what was happening to the critically endangered African savannah elephant population.
+At the time, Botswana officials suspected the deaths were caused by an unknown bacterial toxin, but no further details were released to explain what was happening to the critically endangered African savannah elephant population.

 Decoding the cause of hundreds of elephants collapsing to death in Botswana